 The second challenge is financial, budgetary and economic.
 The diagnosis is well-known: public deficits and debt must be drastically reduced, fiscal pressure lowered and unemployment addressed with drastic policy changes.
-The task is daunting and no real progress has yet been achieved, except with respect to employment.
-The structural deficit has barely decreased while the budget deficit in 2019 will be higher, driven by increased public expenditure (social measures in response to the yellow vests protests) and lower economic growth.
-The public debt has increased further following the government's decision to take over the huge debt of the public railway company.
-At the time of writing, public debt had reached 100% of GDP.
+The task is daunting, and no real progress has yet been achieved outside the area of employment.
+The structural deficit has barely decreased, and budget deficits over the next four years will be higher, driven by increased public expenditure (in part due to the social measures taken in response to the Yellow Vest protests) and lower economic growth.
+Public debt levels have increased further following the government's decision to take over the huge debt of the public railway company and its decision to cut taxes.
+These decisions, among others, have pushed total debt to 100% of GDP.
 However, Macron remains committed to an ambitious reform agenda.
 The key issue will be the government's capacity to pursue its courageous policy choices in the years to come.
 The disconnection between the (short-term) political agenda and the (medium- to long-term) economic agenda is a crucial component of the equation.
-Indeed, there are not many more savings to be expected if structural reforms are not adopted and implemented.
-Education, professional training and industrial reconstruction are some of the many sectors that need to be restructured in order to achieve more substantial benefits.
-Some reforms are already in place but the lack of perceived results by the public might fuel discontent and skepticism.
+Indeed, little more in the way of savings can be expected if structural reforms are not adopted and implemented.
+Education, professional training and industrial reconstruction are some of the many sectors currently being restructured in order to achieve more substantial benefits, but the time factor is crucial.
+Some reforms are already in place, but the perceived lack of results by the public might fuel discontent and skepticism.

 The third challenge is related to the overall structure of the bureaucracy and public sector.
-Both are comparatively inflated and inefficient.
-The approach to tackling unemployment by increasing public sector employment (in particular at the local level) has failed, and has considerably lowered the effectiveness and efficiency of public service provision.
+The past approach to addressing unemployment by increasing public sector jobs (in particular at the local level) has failed, and has considerably lowered the effectiveness and efficiency of public service provision.
 The introduction of a more competitive framework for public transportation, which had repeatedly been postponed, has finally been adopted after nearly four months of strikes in the national railway company.
 Trimming redundant or inefficient administrations, revising policies that benefit vested interests, and simplifying the complex multilayered territorial system ("millefeuille") are necessary reforms.
-However, these reforms have encountered fierce resistance from local authorities, which have not digested the reduction of their resources through various means (e.g., reducing a local tax on landlords and tenants).
-On the one hand, the local system is costly, too complex and needs ambitious reforms whose effects might be felt only in the long term.
-On the other hand, the central administration needs the support of local governments, which are responsible for two-thirds of public investments.
-After 18 months in power, it SGI 2019 | 6 France Report is not yet clear what measures might be adopted by the government in order to trim a sector that employs more than 5 million people.
+However, these reforms have encountered fierce resistance from local authorities, which have not fully accepted the reduction of their resources through various means (e.g., the reduction of a local tax on landlords and tenants).
+On the one hand, local administrative systems are too costly, too complex and need ambitious reforms whose effects might be felt only in the long term.
+On the other hand, the central administration needs the support of local governments, which are responsible for two-thirds of public investment.
+After the Yellow Vest uprising, most ambitions in this area were put aside, and the modest objective set during the campaign (a cut of 150,000 positions in the public sector) has been reduced to a mere 15,000.